 Of course, you could add some epsom salts to a liquid, according to the directions, and drink it, or you could take milk of magnesia, according to the directions.
-Both of these laxatives are based on magnesium for constipation relief.
+Both of these laxatives are based on magnesium for constipation help.
 They are pretty yucky, though, and the package will tell you not to take a laxative on a regular basis.

 Magnesium is a mineral that is a necessary dietary nutrient.
 Magnesium deficiencies are not uncommon, because the soils in which our food is grown may be magnesium deficient, or we are not eating those foods much as all.

 According to the Mayo Clinic Web site at mayoclinic.com, "The best dietary sources of magnesium include green leafy vegetables, nuts, peas, beans, and cereal grains in which the germ or outer layers have not been removed.
 Hard water has been found to contain more magnesium than soft water.
 A diet high in fat may cause less magnesium to be absorbed.
 Cooking may decrease the magnesium content of food."
 How does your diet rate for magnesium, according to that information?
-Eating the right foods for constipation relief is a good way to go.
+Eating the right foods for natural constipation relief is a good way to go.

 Below are the U.S. recommended daily requirements for magnesium, taken from mayoclinic.com.